nagarajumusini/soccerApp/soccer_node/README.md

 $ npm install
 ```

-**Import sql file, you can find that in MYSQLDB folder and configure connection object in config/mysql.js file :**
+**Import sql file, you can find that in SQLDB folder and configure connection object in config/mysql.js file :**

 **Build/Run project:**